Ossetians: Religion

 Prior to the 10th century, Ossetians were strictly pagan, though they were partially Christianized by Byzantine missionaries in the beginning of the 10th century.
-By the 13th, gradually most of the urban population of Ossetia became Eastern Orthodox Christian as a result of Georgian missionary work.James Stuart Olson, Nicholas Charles Pappas.
+By the 13th century, most of the urban population of Ossetia gradually became Eastern Orthodox Christian as a result of Georgian missionary work.James Stuart Olson, Nicholas Charles Pappas.
 An Ethnohistorical dictionary of the Russian and Soviet empires.
 Greenwood Publishing Group, 1994. p 522.

-Islam was introduced shortly after during the 1500s and 1600s, when the members of the Digor first encountered Circassians of the Kabarday tribe in Western Ossetia, who themselves had been introduced to the religion by Tatars during the 1400s.
+Islam was introduced shortly after, during the 1500s and 1600s, when the members of the Digor first encountered Circassians of the Kabarday tribe in Western Ossetia, who themselves had been introduced to the religion by Tatars during the 1400s.

 According to a 2013 estimate, up to 15% of North Ossetia’s population practice Islam.

 In 1774, Ossetia became part of the Russian Empire, which only went on to strengthen Orthodox Christianity considerably, by having sent Russian Orthodox missionaries there.
 However, most of the missionaries chosen were churchmen from Eastern Orthodox communities living in Georgia, including Armenians and Greeks, as well as ethnic Georgians.
 Russian missionaries themselves were not sent, as this would have been regarded by the Ossetians as too intrusive.

 Today, the majority of Ossetians from both North and South Ossetia follow Eastern Orthodoxy.

 Assianism (Uatsdin or Aesdin in Ossetian), the Ossetian folk religion, is also widespread among Ossetians, with ritual traditions like animal sacrifices, holy shrines, annual festivities, etc. There are temples, known as kuvandon, in most villages.
 According to the research service Sreda, North Ossetia is the primary center of Ossetian Folk religion and 29% of the population reported practicing the Folk religion in a 2012 survey.
 Assianism has been steadily rising in popularity since the 1980s.

-Economy

-The Northern Ossetians export lumber and cultivate various crops, mainly corn.
-The Southern Ossetians are chiefly pastoral, herding sheep, goats and other cattle.
-Traditional manufactured products include leather goods, fur headgear, daggers and metalware.